Common tennis betting mistakes (and how to avoid them)

 Figure 5: ROI comparison between betting favorites and betting underdogs.
 The data shows that blindly following favorites doesn't guarantee positive returns—smart betting requires evaluating each opportunity based on value, not just market position.

-Key takeaway:
+Key takeaways:

 - When you focus on value and edge rather than just "action", your long-run behavior looks very different from generic betting—exactly why chasing volume without edge is such an expensive habit.